CopernicaMarketingSoftware/Documentation/Publisher/en/soap-api-documentation.md

 ------------------------------------------

 Copernica's API uses a logical and structured object model.
-All data in the software is represennted by objects.
+All data in the software is represented by objects.
 Read the properties of these objects with SOAP API and then update them.
 The methods can also be invoked.
 Every project is built up from smaller sub-objects.
 An object that represents a